 Through the small incisions described previously, work is done on the cartilage and bone that form the framework of your nose.
-Sometimes, the position of certain bones may need to be altered slightly in order to make your nose look narrower and straighter.
-If your nose needs to be built up in some areas, this can be done using nasal cartilage, or perhaps bone or cartilage from another part of your body such as ear’s cartilage.
+In some cases, the position of certain bones may need to be altered slightly in order to make your nose look narrower and straighter.
+If your nose needs to be built up in some areas, this can be done using nasal cartilage, or bone or cartilage from another part of your body such as the ear.
 The skin and soft tissues then re-drape themselves over this new "scaffolding."

 Result and Follow up

 Generally, bruising around the eyes and cheeks is most apparent during the first three days following surgery.
 Most discoloration will clear within a week.
 A few days after surgery, you can begin to use makeup as a concealer, if you wish.
 Noticeable swelling may last for several weeks.
 Minor residual swelling, most frequently affecting the nasal tip, may continue for many months, but generally this should not be apparent to others.